SebastianBetancourt/1dCellularAutomata/README.md

 # 1dCellularAutomata
-Graphical unidimentional cellular automata simulator where the user may specify the transition rules.
+Graphical unidimensional cellular automata simulator where the user may specify the transition rules.

 ## Enunciado